- Place

 The place works as a short but dense introduction to Klaipėda.
 Within a few minutes' walk are the castle site, old warehouse areas, the Danė quays, and half-timbered old-town streets.
 For that reason, treat the Black Ghost as an opening point into old Memel, not just as a quick photo stop.

 The Regional Heritage Guide presents a Klaipėda legend recorded in the East Prussian tradition of local tales.
-According to the story, on the evening of February 19, 1595, Klaipėda castle guard Hans von der Heide saw a man in a long black cloak standing on the bridge over the moat.
+According to the story, on the evening of 19 February 1595, Klaipėda castle guard Hans von der Heide from Ditmarschen suddenly saw a bridge over the moat and, on it, a man wrapped in a long black cloak.

 That choice works especially well on site.
 The ghost appears to emerge from the castle moat, and a passer-by comes almost face to face with an empty hood.
 It is not a monument to one person.
 It is a character from city legend placed where water, bridge, and castle create the right atmosphere.